mobizt/Firebase-ESP-Client/src/README.md

 param **`fbdo`** The pointer to Firebase Data Object.

 param **`storageType`** The enum of memory storage type e.g. mem_storage_type_flash and mem_storage_type_sd.

+The file systems can be changed in FirebaseFS.h.

 param **`path`** The path to the node in which binary data will be appended.